 Indian Red

-PR101 - Synthetic Iron Oxide Red.
-Also known as Red Oxide or Synthetic Red Ochre.
-This pigment group includes a huge variety of synthetically made red earths, oranges and violet-browns.
-Particle size can vary considerably and with the synthetic version it can sometimes be very small- though this is by no means a guarantee.
-Some brands, like Williamsburg, publish guides to the grainyness of their colors, while other brands rely on the brand vibe to convey the degree of homogenization among their colors (for example, some brands are known to make very smooth colors overall).
+PR101 includes a huge variety of synthetically made red earths, oranges and violet-browns.
+The particle sizes can vary considerably, and with the synthetic version it can sometimes be very small- though this is by no means a guarantee.
+Some brands, like Williamsburg, publish guides to the graininess of their colors, while other brands rely on the brand vibe to convey the degree of homogenization among their colors (for example, some brands are known to make very smooth colors overall).

-The Artist's Guide to Health and Safety has more information about health issues associated with pigments which contain Iron.
+While generally thought to be among the safer pigments, it is at least theoretically possible that some synthetic earths could be derived from reclaimed mining sites, so we always just handle them like all paints with proper studio procedures.
+The Artist's Guide to Health and Safety has more information about health issues associated with pigments which contain iron.
 Her updated work can be found through her site.

 Excellent